CloudBoost/developers/en/search/basicsearch.md

 ###And

-To AND a search query you can use the `and` function.
+To AND a search query you can use the <span class="tut-snippet">and</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="and">